Black River (settlement): End of British control

 The 1783 Treaty of Paris that ended the war confirmed Spanish sovereignty over Belize, but again contained ambiguous language concerning the Mosquito Shore.
 This revived the old arguments that the settlements were not part of the "Spanish Continent" that the treaty referred to, and the British moved in 1785 to begin fortifying the area again.
 A strong show of force by the British moved the Spanish to request negotiations on the issue.
 In the Convention of London, signed 14 July 1786, Britain agreed to evacuate the "Country of the Mosquitos" in exchange for an expansion of rights in Belize.

 James Lawrie supervised the evacuation of the shore.
 A total of 2,650 people were evacuated from the shore.
 Most of whom went to Belize, but others went to Jamaica, Grand Cayman, and Roatán.
-Control of Black River was formally turned over to Spanish authorities on 29 August 1787 by his son (and grandson of founder William Pitt) William Pitt Lawrie.
+Control of Black River was formally turned over to Spanish authorities on 29 August 1787 by his son (and grandson of founder William Pitt), William Pitt Lawrie.

 Spanish settlement

 The Spanish acquired a settlement with a main road about a mile in length, with plantations extending 15 mi along the waterways in the area, and two sugar mills.
 They brought in settlers from the Canary Islands to take over the settlement, but it was an economic failure.
 Spanish attempts to run the settlement on a purely legitimate basis (without the illicit trade that flourished under the British) were not successful, and their trade with the natives was hampered by not providing goods useful to the natives for trade or other purposes, and by ongoing British smuggling.

-The settlement came to a final end when a band of Miskito warriors descended on the town on the morning of 4 September 1800, and slaughtered many of its inhabitants.
-Those that survived fled overland to Trujillo.
+The settlement came to an end when a band of Miskito warriors descended on the town on the morning of 4 September 1800 and slaughtered many of its inhabitants.
+Those who survived fled overland to Trujillo.